 Elected February 2016

 Rebecca was born in Astoria, Oregon and raised in Virginia Beach, Virginia.
-Leaving behind the warm sunny beach, moving to Washington December 2002 to be closer to family.
-She entered the financial industry in November 2004 with Sterling Bank now known as Umpqua Bank and has held various different positions during her tenor.
-Her current role is at the West Olympia Umpqua location as the Lead Universal Associate.
+She moved to Washington December 2002 to be closer to family.
+Entering the financial industry in November 2004 with Sterling Bank now known as Umpqua Bank and held various different positions during her tenor until departure June 2016.
+Her new role is at First Citizens Bank in Lacey as the Business Services Representative.
 During her time in Washington she has volunteered in various capacities with several Non-Profit Organizations in Thurston County as well as spending classroom time at each of her daughter’s schools to assist students with Math, Science and Reading Comprehension.
 Rebecca and her husband stay very entertained and busy with their daughters and three cats.
 During spare time they enjoy going on mini family trips and visiting local playgrounds and state parks.